CHAPTER 16: Torres Strait island home

 The central islanders traded with the Peibre clan of Dauar or the zogo-le of Mer but had less to do with the Komet people.
 Their visits were usually so commonplace they attracted little comment.
 This time, however, the arrival of the Aureed party greatly alarmed Duppa and Oby.
 They hid the two boys they had adopted among the trees until the party had gone.

-The arrival of the Mangles in September 1835 and her departure without him left Ireland moping and depressed.
+The arrival of the Mangles in September 1835 and its departure without him left Ireland moping and depressed.
 He stopped eating for days and eventually became ill.
 ‘I think at times I was lightheaded,’ he said, ‘for I did not know what I was doing.’
 He would later say that his body ‘had wasted to a mere skeleton’12 while William was also ill for a time.13 Their life on the island had been far from easy.
 They had many ulcers, but that was a common complaint in the Torres Strait and the islanders had no treatment for it.

 The Mangles visit occurred at a time when cholera epidemics were ravaging the world.
 Australia was remarkably free of it due to its strict quarantine controls.
 Nevertheless, Ireland’s statement that both he and William D’Oyly fell ill after the departure of the convict ship suggests that they may have contracted an illness.
 When Matthew Flinders visited the Murray Islands in 1802 he estimated their population at 700.
 Commander Igglesden of the brig Tigris, who visited the islands in 1836, thought that their total population was no more than 200.
 Both estimates were rough but their great difference suggests that the Torres Strait islands were not isolated enough to be protected from the infectious diseases that were frequently transmitted by visiting traders.
 In 1879, the population of the Murray Islands was head-counted at 374.14